kamiloses/FriendHub-Deprecated-Version/README.md

 You can add friends to a group to chat with each other.
 ![image](https://github.com/user-attachments/assets/0b2ea64e-3f92-48b6-9697-e18a54ad41e0)

-You can modify your account details.
+You can modify your account details, including your profile image.
+The girl image shown earlier was not the default.
 ![image](https://github.com/user-attachments/assets/0ece0132-634d-4557-847f-8a6e863560a5)